 same surgery.
 There are likely others we don't know about.
 After the implants healed, the patients went on a violent rampage.
 One bludgeoned her husband after what seemed to be an uneventful walk on the deck of a cruise ship.
-Just last week, following an apparent successful healing, the patient went berserk at a community pool. Не attempted of the strangle a man coming out water then and with the lifeguard who tried to intervene."
+Just last week, following an apparent successful healing, the patient went berserk at a community pool.
+He attempted to strangle a man coming out of the water and then fought with the lifeguard who tried to intervene."